I Traveled to Switzerland on a Student Budget

 And I had all three… or at least I thought I did.

-A young traveler planning a Switzerland trip at night using a laptop with maps and booking websites, creating a focused and emotional atmosphere.
+A young traveler planning a Switzerland trip at night using a laptop with maps and booking websites.

 Planning: The Art of Making the Impossible